 Curtis and LaDonna Barnes own a 36-acre farm that includes 17 acres of loblolly pine trees.
 Their project participation achieved the development of a forest management plan that earned their property a North Carolina Tree Farm forest certification.

 Landowners William and Regenia Battle (pictured with SFLRP Director Alton Perry) accept a participation certificate following development of a forest management plan that recommends a timber sale.

 Engagement with young people like these 4-H students conducting a water test (left) is a fundamental element of the project.
-We organized the second annual Youth STEAM Summit for middle and high school students on July 25, 2019, to highlight opportunities in Science, Technology, Engineering, Agriculture and Math.
+We organize a Youth STEAM Summit each summer for middle and high school students to highlight opportunities in Science, Technology, Engineering, Agriculture and Math.
 In the agricultural area, topics included land ethics, forestry and career pathways.
-More than 80 students participated.
+Dozens of young people participate.
 The 2022 Youth STEAM Summit was held July 29th in Rocky Mount.